 Canada's Contributions to UN Peacekeeping

-Upon election, Prime Minister Justin Trudeau promised to re-engage in UN peacekeeping.
-He gave explicit instructions to Defence Minister Harjit Sajjan in the minister's Mandate letter (12 November 2015).
+Upon election, Justin Trudeau promised that Canada would re-engage in UN peacekeeping.
+The Prime Minister gave explicit instructions to Defence Minister Harjit Sajjan in the minister's Mandate letter (12 November 2015).
 The government made major pledges at the Peacekeeping Ministerial in London, UK, of 8 September 2016 (pdf).
-The Prime Minister made additional pledges at the Peacekeeping Ministerial in Vancouver, hosted by Canadian government on 14–15 November 2017.
+The Prime Minister made additional pledges at the Peacekeeping Ministerial in Vancouver on 15 November 2017.

 This webpage tracks the status of implementation of these government promises on UN peacekeeping using easily measurable statistics, the latest figures, and benchmark data.
 It draws conclusions for each criteria and conclusions overall.

 Pledge: Up to 750 uniformed personnel (600 military and 150 police) (London Ministerial: pdf), in addition to what Canada deployed at the time (112), for total of approx. 860.